Avaray/dav.one/src/content/article/using-prompts-to-modify-face-and-body-in-stable-diffusion-xl/index.md

 List of Camera Models is available [here](https://github.com/Avaray/stable-diffusion-simple-wildcards/blob/sdxl/wildcards/cameras.txt) and list of Camera Films is available [here](https://github.com/Avaray/stable-diffusion-simple-wildcards/blob/sdxl/wildcards/camera_films.txt).
 Both lists were inspired by [SDXL 1.0 Artistic Studies](https://rikkar69.github.io/SDXL-artist-study/cameras/).

-## Year and Style
+## Years

-You can specify the year and style of the generated person.
+You can specify the year of the photo.
-It might have an impact on generated person, his clothing, hairstyle and scenery.
+It will have big impact on generated image, people on image, their clothes, hairstyles and scenery.
+I would recommend you to use years from `1826`, when the photography was invented, to date of the model training.

+We have five key Periods of Photography, that Stable Diffusion recognizes:
+- Beginning of photography (1826-1839)
+- Growth of photography (1840-1900)
+- Film photography (1900-1970)
+- Color photography (1861-2000)
+- Digital photography (2000-current)

+There is no magic here.
+You just specify the year you want and check the results.
+You can also specify decade like `50s`, `60s`, `70s`, etc.

 <!-- ## Mixing it